UPTON FAMILY

 WRIGHT FAMILY

-i.
-Sarah, born say 1724, charged with "Molatto Bastardy" in Anne Arundel County court on 9 August 1748 but acquitted when it was shown that she was a married woman [Judgment Record 1748-51, 81].
+Sarah Wright, born say 1724, was charged with "Molatto Bastardy" in Anne Arundel County court on 9 August 1748 but acquitted when it was shown that she was a married woman [Judgment Record 1748-51, 81].

 Other members of the Wright family in Delaware and Maryland were